Colorectal Cancer In The Elderly

 Many elderly patients often remark "I am so old; I am not keen to subject myself to an operation as I am likely to pass away first."
 While it is hard to predict the actual duration of lifespan of any individual, we understand that in Singapore, many live well beyond 80 years old.

-Surgery will be recommended once a careful assessment, individualized evaluation of treatment goals, and communication of realistic outcomes are done.
-Surgery may be performed once medical conditions are optimized and a possible short duration of prehabilitation of physiotherapy and nutritional improvement if needed.
+Surgery will be recommended once a careful assessment, individualised evaluation of treatment goals, and communication of realistic outcomes are done.
+Surgery may be performed once medical conditions are optimised and a possible short duration of prehabilitation of physiotherapy and nutritional improvement if needed.

 Our team will coordinate and organise the following: